dmlc/dgl/docs/source/guide/minibatch-custom-sampler.rst

                seed_nodes = input_nodes
            return input_nodes, subgs

-To use this sampler with :class:`~dgl.graphbolt.MultiProcessDataLoader`:
+To use this sampler with :class:`~dgl.graphbolt.DataLoader`:

 .. code:: python